Business and Management (Entrepreneurship and Innovation) BSc | Brunel Business School

 - International Baccalaureate Diploma 30 points.

 - Access to Higher Education Diploma Complete and pass Access to Business or related subject course with 45 credits at Level 3 Distinction.
-Applicants must also have 2 years work experience.
+Applicants must also have two years of work experience.

 All BTEC combinations must include an A-level.

 A minimum of five GCSEs are required, including Mathematics grade C or grade 4 and GCSE English Language at grade C or grade 4.

 Entry criteria are subject to review and change each academic year.

 International and EU entry requirements

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.